yonrasgg/TechNomadiX/_posts/2020-03-23-python-functions.md

 ---

-**Next Steps**: In the next post, we will explore **Error Handling in Python**, covering classes, objects, methods, and inheritance.
-Stay tuned and keep coding! 🐍💻
+**Next Steps**: In the next post, we will explore [*Error Handling in Python*](https://gaaspkm.online/posts/error-handling-pyton/), covering classes, objects, methods, and inheritance.
+Stay tuned and keep coding!